haka-security/haka/doc/tutorial/sqli/sqli.rst

 My first naive rule
 -------------------
 The first example presents a naive rule which checks some malicious patterns against the whole uri.
 A score is updated whenever an sqli keywords is found (`select`, `update`, etc.).
-An alert is raised if the socre exceeds a predefined threshold.
+An alert is raised if the score exceeds a predefined threshold.

 .. literalinclude:: ../../../sample/tutorial/sqli/sqli-simple.lua